-The dining table is a workhorse in the home, it holds all of your meals, your holidays, and your family gatherings.
-Maybe it holds your coffee every morning.
-Or perhaps it's reserved for special occasions, adorned with a beautiful table setting.
+The dining table is a workhorse in the home because it holds all of your meals, holidays, and family gatherings.
+Maybe it also holds your coffee every morning, or perhaps it's reserved for special occasions, adorned with a beautiful table setting.

 We've created an in-depth guide for all the different table options, from base to material, so you can make an informed decision and choose the best dining table for you.

-Before making any decisions, think about your lifestyle and ask yourself these questions first.
+Before making any decisions, think about your lifestyle and ask yourself these questions:

 Ella Dining Table